a-newusername/game/README.md

 ## Why you should play and contribute to this game

-you dont need to, but if you want just go ahead
+you dont need to
+### but if you want just go ahead

 ###### why the hell would you contribute